Hamiltonian Diagonalization#

 In the K_PATH file, each row denotes a \(k\) path, with the first column specifying the number of \(k\) points in the path, and followed by the coordinates of the starting and ending \(k\) points in the reciprocal space.
 The last two columns specify the label of the starting and ending \(k\) points.

 The band structure can be calculated by the following command.
-The calculation directiory DATA_PATH should contain POSCAR, info.json, overlap.h5, hamiltonian.h5, and K_PATH.
+The calculation directory DATA_PATH should contain POSCAR, info.json, overlap.h5, hamiltonian.h5, and K_PATH.

 dock compute eigen calc-band -h